thephpleague/flysystem/docs/adapter/azure-blob-storage.md

 - Visibility setting or retrieving is not supported.
 - Mimetypes are _always_ resolved, where others do not.
-- Direction creation is not supported in any way.
+- Directory creation is not supported in any way.

 ## Usage